colinking/runlogger/.github/CONTRIBUTING.md

 ## Building from source

 To build this mod from source, run `mvn package`.
 This will automatically copy the JAR into the STS mods folder.
-Make sure to enable Serialization Mod in the ModTheSpire menu.
+Make sure to enable Run Logger in the ModTheSpire menu.

 ## Running STS (faster)